La5te2/ChessAI/README.md

 The installers select the LibTorch CUDA `cu126` package when `nvidia-smi` reports a GPU compute capability.
 They select the CPU package in other environments.
 Set `GADIDAE_TORCH_VARIANT=cpu` or `GADIDAE_TORCH_VARIANT=cu126` to select a package explicitly.
 Set `GADIDAE_TORCH_DIR` to use an existing LibTorch installation.

 After installing the dependencies, `api/setup.bat` and `api/setup.sh` verify each installed package.
 The build scripts repeat this verification before configuring CMake.
-LibTorch, HDF5, zlib and chess-library must match the versions and checksums recorded in `api/versions.env`.
+LibTorch, HDF5, zlib, nlohmann-json and Ninja must match the versions recorded in `api/versions.env`.
+Chess-library must match its recorded SHA-256 checksum.
 After verification succeeds, the installer removes downloaded archives, extracted sources and temporary dependency build directories.

 Windows uses the MSVC-compatible LibTorch ABI.
 Install Microsoft C++ Build Tools and a Windows SDK, then run: